CoDEPS: Online Continual Learning for Depth Estimation and Panoptic Segmentation: Experimental Evaluation

-{\parskip=5pt \textit{Panoptic Adaptation:} We further evaluate \net by comparing it with two competitive baselines that perform domain adaptation on segmentation tasks: GUDA~\cite{guizilini2021geometric}, which combines semantic segmentation and depth estimation, rendering their task comparable to ours, and DACS~\cite{tranheden2021dacs}, which employs a class-mix strategy for offline domain adaptation of semantic segmentation.
+{\parskip=5pt \textit{Panoptic Adaptation:} In \reftab{tab:panoptic-adaptation}, we also demonstrate the domain gap between $\mathcal{S}$ and $\mathcal{T}$ for semantic and panoptic segmentation.
+Similar to depth estimation, both ``only target'' and ``only source'' only perform well on their respective training domain without being able to generalize to the other.
+We further evaluate \net by comparing it with two competitive baselines that perform domain adaptation on segmentation tasks: GUDA~\cite{guizilini2021geometric}, which combines semantic segmentation and depth estimation, rendering their task comparable to ours, and DACS~\cite{tranheden2021dacs}, which employs a class-mix strategy for offline domain adaptation of semantic segmentation.
 To ensure a fair comparison, both baselines are evaluated using the same settings as \net, including diversity sampling-based experience replay.
 The results in \reftab{tab:panoptic-adaptation} indicate that both approaches lead to a significant performance decrease across all three protocols.
 GUDA's reliance on self-supervised feature alignment using depth training is not effective in the continual learning setting, as shown in the results.
 DACS also suffers from a decline in performance, likely due to the strong intervention of its mixing strategy into the pretrained network, which can already produce reasonable predictions on the target domain without adaptation.

 These results imply that traditional approaches from offline sim-to-real adaptation may not perform well in the online continual learning scenario.
 To further assess the impact of target replay and our diversity-based buffer sampling, we selectively deactivate both components.
 Applying the proposed cross-domain mixing strategy results in an improvement in protocol~1.
 However, similar to depth adaptation, the results are not fully generalizable to the entire target domain, e.g., SQ of protocol~2.
 Instead of diversity-based sampling, we use random sampling when both creating the source buffer and when updating the target buffer.
 Compared to \net, the performance heavily degrades demonstrating the efficacy of the sampling method.
 Finally, we present the classwise evaluation of the segmentation performance in \reftab{tab:classwise-evaluation}, which demonstrates improvements of \net in the IoU metrics for most classes.
 In particular, we observe significant enhancements of the \textit{two-wheeler} and \textit{terrain} classes.
 The latter can also be observed in \reffig{fig:qualitative-results}.
 In fact, \net outperforms even the model trained directly on the target domain using ground truth supervision for the latter class. }